Cornerstone-OnDemand/modelkit/docs/examples/tf_hub.md

 # Download and extract

-Fisrtly download the file `universal-sentence-encoder-multilingual_3.tar.gz` and extract it in a `asset_name/1` directory
+Fisrt, download the file `universal-sentence-encoder-multilingual_3.tar.gz` and extract it in a `asset_name/1` directory

 In this tutorial we will use `/tmp/use/1`

 `tar -xzvf universal-sentence-encoder-multilingual_3.tar.gz --directory /tmp/use/1`

-this will create the following tree
+this will create the following tree:

 ```
 use